 Why doesn't the IR Office report individual data?

 In most cases, federal law prohibits the dissemination of individual student information, and Institutional Research ethical guidelines stress the protection of the privacy of small or easily identifiable groups.

 Who is the primary contact for faculty data?

-Ms. Karen Whitney, Director of Academic Buget & Reporting for Academic Affairs, at (936) 294-1007 can address questions regarding SHSU faculty reports.
-If you are unsure as to the source of your data needs, please submit a work order request to IE, and we will be happy to assist you.
+Ms. Jamilyn White, Director of Faculty Records and Reporting, at (936) 294-1024 can address questions regarding SHSU faculty reports.
+If you are unsure as to the source of your data needs, please submit a work order request to IR, and we will be happy to assist you.

-Can the IE Office send out my surveys?
+Can the IR Office send out my surveys?

 At SHSU, internal surveys for bona fide business purposes are facilitated by IT@Sam.
-The Office of Institutional Effectiveness can assist you with pre-survey study methodology and post-survey results analysis for paper, phone, and web surveys.
-IE does not authorize or approve a department's decision to conduct a survey, and in some cases IE will require documentation that internal authorizations were obtained, including, but not limited to, Institutional Review Board, Divisional Vice President, and Academic College Chair, Dean or Provost.
+The Office of Institutional Research can assist you with pre-survey study methodology and post-survey results analysis for paper, phone, and web surveys.
+IR does not authorize or approve a department's decision to conduct a survey, and in some cases IR will require documentation that internal authorizations were obtained, including, but not limited to, Institutional Review Board, Divisional Vice President, and Academic College Chair, Dean or Provost.